 This is what creates that calming effect that Xanax is so well-known for.
 It also decreases the amount of overall neuron activity in the brain.
+Is it effective?
+Absolutely.

 Unfortunately, Xanax is also incredibly addictive.

 Your body gets used to — and even craves — this rush of natural “feel-good” chemicals very quickly.
-This means that, just in order to get the same effects as you did on a lower dosage, you’ll need to take a higher dosage of Xanax more frequently.
+This means that just to get the same effects as you did on a lower dosage, you’ll need to take a higher dosage of Xanax more frequently.
 In some cases, it can take as little as a month to become addicted.

 Here’s what many people don’t realize.
-Xanax, along with other benzos, were never created as part of a long-term treatment plan.
+Xanax, along with other benzos, was never created as part of a long-term treatment plan.
 Instead, the goal was to provide desperate individuals with immediate relief while waiting for safer medications — and therapy — to help them.

 Of course, pharmaceutical companies make a huge profit off of someone’s addiction to Xanax.
 In some cases, doctors may even receive kickbacks for prescribing it.
 As a result, many people over prescribe Xanax, and quickly become addicted.

 1. The Physical Signs

 First of all, let’s talk about the top physical Xanax addiction signs and how to know if someone is on Xanax.
-Remember that not all of these signs and symptoms must be present in order for someone to have an addiction.
+Remember that not all of these signs and symptoms must be present for someone to have an addiction.
 Of course, just because someone displays a few of these symptoms also doesn’t mean they have a problem.

 That being said, if you notice certain physical symptoms keep cropping up, you may want to consider talking to the person you’re concerned about — or the other people close to them.

 When it comes to the physical Xanax effects, the last physical sign could be an individual taking too much Xanax.
 It can also be a sign that the addict is going through Xanax withdrawal.
 This is especially common when it comes to addicts who enjoy snorting Xanax.
 This is serious, as someone who abuses Xanax is at a high risk of seizures and other neurological issues.

 2. A Change in Sleep Patterns

-In addition to the physical signs of addiction we mentioned above, you should also closely monitor the potential addict’s sleep cycle.
+In addition to the physical Xanax addiction signs mentioned above, you should closely monitor the potential addict’s sleep cycle.
 Have you noticed that it’s drastically changed in the past few months?
 Perhaps they sleep for much longer than they usually do.

 They sleep through alarms, important meetings, and even work.
 Sometimes, they miss out on things you know they care about because they fell asleep without realizing it.
 They may also nod off throughout the day, or require naps.

 Of course, the opposite can also be a sign that someone is abusing Xanax.
 Maybe it seems like they barely sleep.
 In some cases, they seem to need less sleep than ever before.

 They’re up at all hours of the night — and they were never like this in the past.
 They seem tired and frequently complain of insomnia.
 But even if it seems like they want to sleep, the reality is that they just can’t seem to.
 They may even start hallucinating because of a lack of sleep.
-Or, when they are able to get some rest, they might frequently talk to you about graphic nightmares they have.
+Or, when they can get some rest, they might frequently talk to you about graphic nightmares they have.